merkaliser/scilla-vanilla/Faucet/Readme.md

 ## Test cases

 0. getTokens: get the tokens by `_amount`.
 Expected: [Success].
 1. setMaxAllowance: sets maximum allowance of tokens to claim (allowed to owner only).
-Expected: [Success] .
+Expected: [Success] `success`.
 2. reclaimTokens: reclaim the tokens (allowed to owner only).
 Expected: [Success]
 3. setPause: pauses the selling of tokens  Expected: [Success].
 4. BalanceOf: returns balance of `tokenOwner`.
 Expected: [Success] `True`